IDFR 2026 Brochure

 Observance year: 2026

-The session will take stock of the IDFR journey and its results to date and will reaffirm IFAD’s pioneering role and long-standing commitment to leveraging remittances as a driver of rural transformation.
-High-level Member State representatives, renowned experts and members of the diaspora will highlight the role of remittances in economic resilience and inclusive growth, sharing lessons learned, best practices, and concrete actions that strengthen their transformative impact for families and communities back home.
+The session reviewed the IDFR journey and its results to date and reaffirmed IFAD’s pioneering role and long-standing commitment to leveraging remittances as a driver of rural transformation.
+High-level Member State representatives, renowned experts, and members of the diaspora highlighted the role of remittances in economic resilience and inclusive growth, sharing lessons learned, best practices, and concrete actions to strengthen their transformative impact on families and communities back home.